tpoisot/ms_pop_networks/ms_pop.md

 showed that fast-flying preys (a trait which has been evolved under pressures other than predation) were preferentially attacked by generalist parasitoid wasps, while specialist wasps favored slow-flying preys.
 Clearly trait values have far-reaching consequences on network structure.

+% DG: This section should be kept
-However, rarely adressed is the fact that at short spatial and temporal scales, trait structure of populations within a species can show great variability.
-In this section, we review how this granularity in trait distribution can affect network structure.
+However, rarely adressed is
+the fact that within species trait variation over space and time can show great variability and thus impact interaction turnover.
+In this section, we review how this granularity
+%DG: granularity???
+in trait distribution can affect network structure.
 We propose that integrating it our description of networks will (i) increase our ability to predict the existence of interactions, and (ii) allow to better ground the current structure of networks in an evolutionary context.
+% DG: try to have the same structure for the introduction paragraph.
+The one for neutral interactions do not state what are the consequences of this perspective to interactions.

 ## The basic processes

-Much in the same way that across-species matching in trait values will allow the existence of interactions, the value of traits across different populations will determine whether they interact.
-In \autoref{f:traits}, we present an illustration of this fact.
+% DG: the problem with this sentence is that you don't define what is the across species trait matching Within species trait variation will determine the occurrence of pairwise interactions much in the same way that across-species trait matching will do.
+We present an illustration of this hierarchy of trait variation at \autoref{f:traits}.
 In short, the species-level interaction network, because it is built by aggregating population-level interactions, which may have a large variability if the morphospace occupied by each species is large, can have unique emerging properties.
+%DG: I don't get the point of the previous sentence.
+But the keywords initiate a reflexion: could we get to the variability of network structure given knowledge of the variability of traits (including covariance among species)?
+Might worth some lines.
+A bottum up prediction of network dissimilarity (much like Elsa did on her analysis of beta div based on abundance turnover)
 The fact that the niche of species can appear large if it is the aggregation of narrow but differenciated individual or population niches is now well established [@devictor_defining_2010;@bolnick_ecology_2003], and reinforced the